santoshjoshi/camel-bindy-example/README.md

 #####Camel Route 2

-The Camel route executes as below
+The Camel route executes as below:

 1. Reads the fixed length file(player.txt) from inbox/fixedlength directory
 2. Unmarshal it to a Java POJO